 Read on to learn how this small ingredient can make a big impact on your overall wellness, long after February.

 "Eggs are one of my all-time favorite foods, and I eat at least one a day.
 I especially love incorporating them into my baked goods to make treats more nutritious.
 After all, occasional treats can (and should!) be incorporated into a healthy lifestyle—and eggs can add even more nutritional value to those treats, too.
 I double the number of eggs in banana bread to increase the protein and good fat content, and one of my favorite breakfasts is a pancake made with just eggs, banana, cinnamon, and baking powder.
 It sounds weird, but don't knock it until you try it!
 I lather mine in almond butter.
 Eggs can make almost anything fluffier and more delicious." —Gretchen Lidicker, Health Editor

-Incredible egg fact No. 1: One large egg contains 6 grams of high-quality protein and nine essential amino acids, all for 70 calories.
+Incredible egg fact No. 1: One large egg contains 6 grams of high-quality protein and nine essential amino acids.

 Emma makes everything-but-the-kitchen-sink eggs for dinner.